A competitor of services like MindBody and RhinoFit, zingFit is fitness management software to help you run your fitness business.

 Spot scheduling allows your clients to book not only a class time, but a specific ‘spot’ in the class, such as their favorite bike in a spin class.
 You’ll be able to create a “map” of your classroom space so students can choose their “spot” at the time of booking.

-Note that spot scheduling is only included in the “boutique” or higher subscription plans.
+Note that only “boutique” or higher subscription plans offer spot scheduling.

 There are 4 packages available from zingFit, each with different features and pricing.
 You can choose from Studio, Boutique, Boutique Plus, and Enterprise packages.